alhog/QubitCircuitry/README.md

 ## Conclusion

-*The Cosmic Ledger invites developers, quantum enthusiasts, and stargazers to explore this cosmic frontier.*
+*The Quasi Ledger invites developers, quantum enthusiasts, and stargazers to explore this cosmic frontier.*

 # QubitCircuitry